Bowles Hall: The building

-Recent history – restoration
+Recent history and restoration

 The university administration attempted to dismantle Bowles Hall and build a new residence hall in its place, but this was deterred when Bowles Hall was entered into the National Register of Historic Places.
 In April 2001, food service in the dining hall was ended and the dining room made into a generic "recreation room."
 The dining hall had previously hosted popular barbecue dinners on Friday evenings.

 In 2006, the Haas School of Business was planning to turn Bowles into an educational center and conference facility, but the university backed down from the decision.
 At about this time, a group of alumni formed the Bowles Hall Alumni Association, and then the Bowles Hall Foundation, with the aim of establishing Bowles Hall as a modern residential college.

 In 2014, the Regents of the University of California approved a plan that enabled the Bowles Hall Foundation, a 501c(3) entity, to renovate and operate Bowles Hall as a residential college under a 45-year lease.
 The Foundation developed a plan to completely renovate and refurnish Bowles Hall.
 In June 2015, formal agreements with the Regents of the University of California were executed.
 The restored Hall reopened in August 2016.
 It serves 188 undergraduate students, three live-in faculty members, and several graduate residents.
 It is considered on-campus housing for the purposes of financial aid.